-The statement of net position presents the assets, deferred outflows, liabilities, deferred inflows and net position of the College as of the end of the fiscal year.
-The statement of net position is a point of time financial statement.
-The purpose of the statement of net position is to present to the readers of the financial statements a fiscal snapshot of the College.
-The statement of net position includes all assets and liabilities.
+The Statement of Net Position presents the assets, deferred outflows, liabilities, deferred inflows and net position of the College as of the end of the fiscal year.
+The Statement of Net Position is a point of time financial statement.
+The purpose of the Statement of Net Position is to present to the readers of the financial statements a fiscal snapshot of the College.
+The Statement of Net Position includes all assets and liabilities.
 The College's net position (the difference between assets plus deferred outflows and liabilities plus deferred inflows) is one indicator of the College's financial health.
 Over time, increases or decreases in net position are an indicator of the improvement or erosion of the College's financial health when considered with non-financial facts such as enrollment levels and the condition of the facilities.

-From the data presented, readers of the statement of net position can determine the assets available to continue the operations of the College.
+From the data presented, readers of the Statement of Net Position can determine the assets available to continue the operations of the College.
 They are also able to determine how much the College owes vendors, bond holders and lending institutions.
-Finally, the statement of net position provides a picture of the net position (assets and deferred outflows minus liabilities and deferred inflows) and their availability for expenditure by the College.
+Finally, the Statement of Net Position provides a picture of the net position (assets and deferred outflows minus liabilities and deferred inflows) and their availability for expenditure by the College.

 Net position is divided into three major categories.
-The first category, net invested in capital assets, provides the institution's equity in property, plant and equipment owned by the institution.
-The next asset category is restricted net position, which is divided into two categories, nonexpendable and expendable.
-The corpus of nonexpendable restricted resources is only available for investment purposes.
-Expendable restricted net position is available for expenditure by the institution but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
-The final category is unrestricted net position which is available to the institution for any appropriate purpose of the College.
+The first category, net investment in capital assets, provides the College's equity in property, plant and equipment owned by the College.
+The next asset category is restricted net position, which is divided into two categories, non-expendable and expendable.
+The corpus of non-expendable restricted resources is only available for investment purposes.
+Expendable restricted net position is available for expenditure by the College but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
+The final category is unrestricted net position which is available to the College for any appropriate purpose of the College.

-The condensed statement of net position shows a significant change in current assets.
-This change was a result of the maturity date on investments that were held on September 30, 2023, along with an increase in cash due to income from operations.
+The condensed Statement of Net Position shows a significant change in current assets.
+This change was a result of the maturity date on investments that were held on September 30, 2024, along with an increase in cash due to income from operations.
 The statement also shows a decrease in noncurrent assets due to an ordinary increase in accumulated depreciation.
-The final significant changes were from the actuarial calculations for Governmental Accounting Standard Board (GASB) Statements 68 and 75.
+The final significant changes were from the actuarial calculations for Governmental Accounting Standards Board (GASB) Statements 68 and 75.
 These estimates affected the deferred outflows of resources, deferred Inflows of resources, and noncurrent liabilities.